 A great way to do this is to give your influencers early access to your product or feature, and if they put in a good word for you, you can be sure to generate some buzz.
 Couple this strategy with any of the other points mentioned in this piece to achieve the best results.

 However, it’s important to remember that you can’t really work with any influencer at random.
-Finding the right one is a process, and that mostly involves finding someone with good engagement, who shares your brand’s voice, and also has followers who are your targets.
+Finding the right one is a process, and that mostly involves finding someone with good engagement, who shares your brand’s voice and also has followers who are your targets.
 Read our guide on finding the right influencer for your brand for a more detailed discussion on this topic.

 Tell a story

 The best and most important step in creating buzz around your product’s release is to create a story around it.
-When done right, stories can be intense and captivating, and can produce everything you want just before the launch of your product.
+When done right, stories can be intense and captivating and can produce everything you want just before the launch of your product.
 Stories are inherently attractive, and telling a great story will ensure that anticipation is high.

 However, storytelling isn’t easy to pull off.
 Every brand on social media is trying to sell a story to their audience, and not all of them will work.
 There are myriad reasons for this, but the most important tip to keep in mind is that you’ll need to stay true to your brand voice.
 If the rest of your promotion is done in a different tone, and the story is in contrast to the approach you’ve taken elsewhere, it’s going to look awkward, even if the story is great.

 While you’ll have to stay true to your tone, you may consider using humor in your stories, as well.
-Humor is universally loved by everyone, and can make your stories stand out even more.
+Humor is universally loved by everyone and can make your stories stand out even more.
 You can also check out our guide on storytelling in social media.

 Generating buzz around a feature release may not seem like the easiest thing to do, but it’s definitely worth going for.
 If you’re able to do it, it can spell great benefits for your brand.
-It’s all about studying your audience, and then creating interest for your product.
+It’s all about studying your audience and then creating interest in your product.
 Keep that in mind, and then follow the rest of these tips, and you’ll be able to do it in no time.